SineadMorris/TRMecology/README.md

 ### Analysis

-To implement the analysis in R, we use the following steps.
+To implement the analysis in R, we first load the required packages:

-1. Load the required packages:

 ``` r
 require(tidyverse)
 require(cowplot)
 ```

-1. Define settings for the final plot:
+Then define settings for the final plot:

 ``` r
 basetext <- 10